-- 1.1 The ICAO Annex 6, Operation of Aircraft, Part I, to the Convention on International Civil Aviation, requires standards and recommended practices for management of fatigue for flight crew members.
-These standards require State of the Operator to establish prescriptive regulations for the management of fatigue which establish regulations specifying the limits applicable to Flight Time, Flight Duty Period, Duty Period and Rest Period for Flight crew.
-The Operator, for the purpose of managing its fatigue related safety risks, is required to establish flight time, flight duty periods, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by the State. - 1.2 In order to enhance safety of aircraft operations and in exercise of powers conferred under Rule 42A of the Aircraft Rules, 1937 read with Rule 133A of Aircraft Rules, 1937, the following Flight Duty Time and Flight Time Limitations for Flight Crew are issued for information, guidance, and compliance by all concerned. - 1.3 This CAR supersedes all previous communications, letters and instructions issued by the DGCA regarding Flight crew FDTL.
+- 1.1 The ICAO Annex 6, Part 1, requires that the State of the operator shall establish regulations for the purpose of managing fatigue.
+Accordingly, The State shall establish prescriptive regulations for Flight Time, Flight Duty Period, Duty Period and Rest Period Limitations and, if authorizing the operator to use a Fatigue Risk Management System (FRMS) to manage fatigue, establish FRMS Regulations.
+This CAR lays down the prescriptive fatigue management regulations.
+The Operator, for the purpose of managing its fatigue related safety risks, is required to establish flight time, flight duty periods, duty period and rest period limitations that are within the prescriptive fatigue management regulations established by this CAR. - 1.2 In order to enhance safety of aircraft operations and in exercise of powers conferred under Rule 42A of the Aircraft Rules, 1937, read with Rule 133A of Aircraft Rules, 1937, the following Flight Time, Flight Duty Period, Duty Period and Rest Period Limitations for Flight Crew are issued for information, guidance, and compliance by all concerned. - 1.3 The requirements contained in the CAR supersede requirements contained in CAR Section 7 Series J Part III Issue II dated 11th August 2011 and all previous communications, letters and instructions issued by the DGCA with regard to Flight crew FDTL for operators of and flight crew engaged in scheduled air transport operations.